sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 This is very cool!
 We've made a massive reduction to the pool of numbers that need to be tested so this is really efficient.
 It also means the smallest number in our range *is definitely a prime number* as we know nothing smaller than it divides into it, and this means we can run all that logic again in a loop until we run out of numbers to check.

 ---
-## solution version 1
+### first iteration <a name="first-iteration"></a>
-Here is the code version 1, with a while loop doing the hard work of updated the number list and extracting primes until the list is empty. we are also going to use the time functionality in python to time our function on various limits to see how fast our algorithm is!
+Here is the version 1 function based on our rough design, with a while loop doing the hard work of updated the number list and extracting primes until the list is empty. we are also going to use the time functionality in python to time our function on various limits to see how fast our algorithm is!

 ```ruby